 Payday Loan State Laws

 Payday lending laws are ideally designed to protect you from unfair lending practices as well as to create a level playing field for lenders.
 The reason these laws matter to you is that if you are in a regulated state, you can leverage the state's monitoring and enforcement to help you avoid unscrupulous lenders.
-And if you live in a state where payday lending is prohibited, it is good to understand your options.
+If you live in a state where payday lending is prohibited, then it is importnant for you to understand your options.

 Types of Lenders